 Our commitment to operating in a sustainable and ethical way has never been more important.
 As we reach a critical impasse with climate change, we must take decisive steps to protect our planet and secure a future for our children, grandchildren, and generations to come.

 This strong sense of responsibility towards the environment is embedded in the roots of our business, and this is the next step on a journey that began more than a decade ago.
 In 2010, we set ourselves the target of reducing carbon emissions by 20% by 2020.
-We achieved that target two years ahead of schedule, and we are now striving to reduce emissions by a further 30% by 2030, meaning we will almost halve our carbon emissions over a 20-year period.
+We achieved that target two years ahead of schedule.
+Center Parcs is committed to achieving net zero by 2050 for its scope 1 and 2 greenhouse gas emissions, in line with the legally binding commitments made by the UK government and similar commitments in the EU.
+Over the coming years, we will develop a Net Zero Strategy, outlining our route to achieving this.
+We will also calculate our scope 3 emissions and determine a potential carbon reduction trajectory for these.
+We remain committed to reducing our emissions by a further 30% by 2030 from a baseline year of 2020.

 Our approach to everything we do is driven by a simple philosophy – if we can make a difference, then we should.
 The urgency that is driving the need for ambitious targets, global conversations and international summits is not going away, and the time for action is right now.

 Our sustainability strategy has a carbon-focused approach because that is where we can make the biggest difference.
-But we are not taking a siloed approach to tackling climate change – our goal is to reduce our carbon emissions by 30% using a net carbon approach.
+But we are not taking a siloed approach to tackling climate change – our goal is to reduce our carbon emissions by 30%.
 We must look at the whole picture when making decisions to ensure we are not inadvertently increasing resource consumption in other areas - this is, perhaps, our biggest challenge.

 Our sustainability track record is impressive.
 We use an anaerobic digestion plant to power large areas of our village in Sherwood Forest, generating local power with the energy travelling just over a mile to reach the village.
 Our Head Office building benefits from electricity generated by solar panels.
 We’ve changed our company car policy to only allow hybrid or electric vehicles to be selected.
 And we listened to our guests, and took action, when they told us we could be better at reducing single-use plastics.